Strategies Dietitians Can Implement to Optimise Warfarin Therapy

 Vitamin K and Warfarin

-Vitamin K is a fat-soluble vitamin which can be stored in the body for later use and its composition in food is not compromised by any cooking processes.
+Vitamin K is a fat-soluble vitamin that can be stored in the body for later use and its composition in food is not compromised by any cooking processes.
 It is required for the activation of factors involved in blood clotting, which is an opposing action to warfarin.
-When warfarin is administered, it’s action is enabled by inhibiting these clotting factors and subsequently, the levels of vitamin K. Variance to a client’s intake of vitamin K can have an impact on the action of warfarin.
-High intakes of vitamin K can lead to increased risk of blood clotting (indicated by low INR levels), whilst low vitamin K intakes can increase the risk of a bleeding event (indicated by high INR levels).
+When warfarin is administered, its action is enabled by inhibiting these clotting factors and subsequently, the levels of vitamin K. Variance to a client’s intake of vitamin K can have an impact on the action of warfarin.
+High intakes of vitamin K can lead to an increased risk of blood clotting (indicated by low INR levels), whilst low vitamin K intakes can increase the risk of a bleeding event (indicated by high INR levels).

 Physical and Clinical Indicators Inferring INR Abnormalities